 - Step 4: Citizenship Report.
 You instruct our team of British nationality experts to review copies of your family documents and research your rights to a British Passport.
 After searching for any possible way in which you can qualify, they will write a detailed Nationality Report, giving you a definitive Yes/No answer.
 A fee of £350 applies.

 To avoid incurring unnecessary research or application fees at this point, we ask you to complete Steps 2 and 3 by:

 - Completing our FREE online Nationality Assessment

-You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your British Passport Review.
+You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your Status Trace.
 Once you have completed these two steps, we will contact you by phone or email to discuss your nationality situation and talk through what should happen next.
 This may involve advising you to instruct our team of UK Nationality specialists to look into your case further to provide a definitive answer (Step 4).

 The United Kingdom recognises 5 forms of British Citizenship:

 - This is the traditional concept of British Nationality, known as full British Nationality, and allows a person to hold a British Passport.